lamhq/tech-notes/pages/devops/aws/1-infra/3-outpost.md

 ## Benefits

-- Hybrid Cloud: Create a hybrid cloud where you can leverage AWS services inside your own data center.
+- **Hybrid Cloud**.
+Create a hybrid cloud where you can leverage AWS services inside your own data center.
-- Full Managed Infrastructure: AWS can manage the infrastructure for you.
+- **Full Managed Infrastructure**.
+AWS can manage the infrastructure for you.
 You do not need a dedicated team to look after vour Outposts infrastructure.
-- Consistency: Bring the AWS Management Console, APis, and SDKs into your data center, allowing uniform consistency in your hybrid environment.
+- **Consistency**.
+Bring the AWS Management Console, APis, and SDKs into your data center, allowing uniform consistency in your hybrid environment.

 ## Outposts Family Members